BlueBrain/placement-algorithm/doc/source/index.rst

 Each ``<rule>`` has required ``id``, ``type`` attributes, plus additional attributes depending on the rule type (please refer to the rules description above for the details).
 Rules are grouped into *rule sets*: `global`, which are applied to all the morphologies; and `mtype`-specific, applied solely to morphologies of the corresponding mtype.

+This XML file might also specify additional random rotation applied to all the cells or specific mtypes.

 Global rules
 ~~~~~~~~~~~~